 The cause of BPH is not known.
 The prostate goes through 2 main periods of growth.
 In early puberty, it doubles in size.
 Then, around age 25, the prostate starts to grow again and continues to grow throughout most of a man's life.

 The continuing growth of the prostate may not cause problems until much later in life, when the second period of growth may result in BPH.
-It is a common problem for men starting in their 60s and becomes more very common for men in their 70s and 80s have some symptoms of BPH.
+It is a common problem for men starting in their 60s, and it is more likely for men in their 70s and 80s to have some symptoms of BPH.

 As the prostate grows, it presses against the urethra, the tube that carries urine out of the body.
 This interferes with urination.
 At the same time, the bladder wall becomes thicker and irritated, and begins to contract, even when it contains only small amounts of urine.
 This can cause more frequent urination.
 These changes cause the bladder muscle to weaken.
-It may not empty fully and leave some urine behind, leading to symptoms.
+It may not empty fully and leave some urine behind.
+This leads to symptoms.

 The following are the most common symptoms of BPH: